-If this had been excluded as well, degenerative changes of the cervical spine were evaluated next (Fig. 16.4).
+If that had been excluded as well, degenerative changes of the cervical spine were evaluated next (Fig. 44.4).
 Many patients with a well-treated Chiari malformation and a collapsed syrinx demonstrated a considerable amount of spinal cord atrophy as the result of the long-standing syringomyelia.
 Therefore, MRI scans often gave the impression that a slight or moderate degree of cervical stenosis may not be clinically relevant.
 However, this is a very dangerous assumption.
-Such patients had very little functional reserve in their spinal cord as a consequence of their former syringomyelia.
-Any additional affection - even a minor one - may be enough to cause significant new deficits.
-It has even been suggested that Chiari patients may be particularly prone to degenerative problems of the cervical spine [13].
-Signs of hypermobility of cervical segments should be looked for in particular by X-rays in ante- and retroflexion (Fig. 16.4).
+Such patients have very little functional reserve in their spinal cord as a consequence of their former syringomyelia.
+Any additional affectioneven a minor one-may be enough to cause significant new deficits.
+It has even been suggested that Chiari patients may be particularly scoliosis deteriorated, and the decision was made to revise the foramen magnum. (c) After this revision, which included arachnoid dissection and insertion of a new duraplasty, the CSF pathway is free and the syrinx has started to decrease.
+There has been no further progress of her scoliosis prone to degenerative problems of the cervical spine [14].
+Signs of hypermobility of cervical segments should be looked for in particular by X-rays in ante- and retroflexion [1, 15].